Business Personal Property

 Tax exempt organizations need to apply for an additional exempt status with the County.
 For information on applying for exempt status please visit our FAQ page.

 WHEN AND HOW TO FILE.
-The 2016/2017 Notice to File your personal property declaration will be mailed by June 13, 2016.
-Declarations are due by July 31, 2016 or within 15 days of demand, whichever is later.
+The 2020/2021 Notice to File your personal property declaration will be mailed by June 15, 2020.
+Declarations are due by July 31, 2020 or within 15 days of demand, whichever is later.
 Failure to file a complete asset listing requires the Assessor to make an estimate of your business property's taxable value.
 Even if your business has no assets or has closed, you still must submit a declaration affirming this.
-Requests for an extension to file after the deadline is available through our online e-Dec system at https://www.washoecounty.us/assessor/dec or can be emailed to firstname.lastname@example.org.
+Requests for an extension to file after the deadline is available through our online e-Dec system at https://www.washoecounty.us/assessor/dec.

 All declarations should be completed online using our e-Dec system at https://www.washoecounty.us/assessor/dec.
 If you have any questions or require assistance in completing the declaration, please contact the Personal Property Division of the Washoe County Assessor's Office at 775-328-2213.

 TAX BILLS.
 The Assessor's Office does not issue tax bills or receive tax payments; this is done by the Washoe County Treasurer's Office.
 Businesses whose assets fall below a minimum value will not receive a bill.
-The Treasurer issues personal property tax bills monthly between September and April; payments are due 30 days after issue.
+The Treasurer issues personal property tax bills monthly between August and May; payments are due 30 days after issue.
 The Assessor's Office cannot predict in which month you will be billed.
 Once you have received a tax bill you can view the itemized assessment on e-Dec.
-To access the assessment you will need the same log-in information (account number & PIN) used to file your declaration; your Notice to File contains these numbers.
+To access the assessment you will need the same log-in information (account number & access code) used to file your declaration; your Notice to File contains these numbers.

 Personal Property - denotes type of property, not ownership.